LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 which means that at least 1% of damage always gets through and the damage is always lower than twice the dice roll.
-The current leader's melee bonus, armor modifier and other detailed stats can be viewed via the `#` command.
+The current leader's melee bonus, armor modifier and other detailed skills can be viewed via the `#` command.

 In ranged combat, the missile is assumed to be attacking the defender in melee, using itself as the weapon, with the usual dice and damage bonus.
-This time, the ranged armor stat of the defender is taken into account and, additionally, the speed of the missile (based on shape and weight) figures in the calculation.
+This time, the ranged armor skill of the defender is taken into account and, additionally, the speed of the missile (based on shape and weight) figures in the calculation.
 You may propel any item from your inventory (by default you are offered only the appropriate items; press `?`to cycle